-The next set of classes for certified nursing assistant will be July 29 - August 16th of 2019, with classroom instruction in our nursing assistant program including basic nursing skills, anatomy and physiology, nutrition and infection control.
+The next set of classes for certified nursing assistant will start on February 3, 2020 and run through the 21st of February.
+NO Applications will be accepted after January 17, 2020.
+Graduation will be on on the February 24, 2020.
+In 2020, with classroom instruction in our nursing assistant program including basic nursing skills, anatomy and physiology, nutrition and infection control.
 Students also gain hands-on-experience during clinical activities in our skills lab.
-You must pass a background check, a drug screen and you must be 16 years old to apply and the deadline to register for these classes is at 5 PM July 19th.
+You must pass a background check, a drug screen and you must be 16 years old to apply and the deadline to register for these classes is to be determined.

 If you are ready to take the first steps toward a certified nursing assistant and a career in health care, please call Sherrilyn Turner, Human Resources, at 719-523-4501, ext 160; Heather Burdick, DON LTCC ext #116; or Glenice Wade, ADON, ext #141.